aaronbloomfield/ccc/uva/syllabus.md

 ### Course Info ###

 - Lecture: Tu/Th 9:30-10:45 in Olsson 120
-- Coordination is through Canvas; the Canvas workspace is [here](https://canvas.its.virginia.edu/courses/162075)
+- Coordination is through Canvas via [this the Canvas workspace](https://canvas.its.virginia.edu/courses/162075)
 - Email: the course email is listed on the Canvas landing page; please do not email the course staff directly
 - Announcements will be done through the [daily announcements slide set](daily-announcements.html#/)
 - TAs and their office hours will be posted on the Canvas landing page; all office hours start the second week of classes

-**Course content:** All the course content is available free online at [http://aaronbloomfield.github.io/ccc](http://aaronbloomfield.github.io/ccc), which is from a public github repository: [https://github.com/aaronbloomfield/ccc](https://github.com/aaronbloomfield/ccc).
+**Course content:** All the course content is [available free online at http://aaronbloomfield.github.io/ccc](http://aaronbloomfield.github.io/ccc), which is from a [public github repository: https://github.com/aaronbloomfield/ccc](https://github.com/aaronbloomfield/ccc).
 All the source code in that repository is released under a [GPL 3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html), and all the non-source code material in that repository is released under a [Creative Commons license](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA).
 Note that this license and the public availability does NOT apply to the lecture videos.

 **Lectures:** Lecture attendance is required.
 There will be occasional attendance quizzes to verify this.
 These quizzes may be online, so bring a connected device (phone is fine) to take said quizzes.